 The exclusion of low density morphotypes in combination with the spatial scale of the study resulted in some known associations of megafauna at the PAP not being identified.
-For example pairing in the large holothurian Paroriza prouhoi, and non-random co-occurrence between epi- and basibionts, such as P. prouhoi acting as host for the anemone Kadosactis commensalis (Bronsdon, Tyler, Bingham & Young, 1994; Bronsdon et al., 1993), or the anemone Actinauge abyssorum residing on siliceous sponge fibres and polychaete tubes (Riemann-Zürneck, 1986).
+For example, pairing in the large holothurian Paroriza prouhoi, and non-random co-occurrence between epi- and basibionts, such as P. prouhoi acting as host for the anemone Kadosactis commensalis (Bronsdon, Tyler, Bingham & Young, 1994; Bronsdon et al., 1993), or the anemone Actinauge abyssorum residing on siliceous sponge fibres and polychaete tubes (Riemann-Zürneck, 1986).
 These associations involve direct interactions, at scales of less than 1 m, and thus would not have been detected even if the large holothurians (including P. prouhoi) were included in the analysis.
 The distributions and associations of morphotypes that exist at low densities at this scale, and those that aggregate at small spatial scales, and their impacts on community structure, could be assessed with more high density seabed photography.

 Temporal considerations